websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 Follow these steps:

-1. Create a [system configuration file]() named after the referencing component.
-Follow the name convention `[component].config`. <!--Add path to Understanding System Configuration Files once it is ported-->
+1. Create a system configuration file named after the referencing component.
+Follow the name convention `[component].config`. <!--Link to Understanding System Configuration Files once ported-->

 1. Add configuration information to the file using the following format: